Amanda Hocking: Work

-It concerns her new young-adult paranormal series called Watersong.
+for her young-adult paranormal series Watersong.
 Book one, Wake, was released in August 2012.
-All three books in her previously self-published Trylle Trilogy were also sold to St. Martin's Press, and have been re-released from January–April 2012.
-In 2015 Hocking announced she had signed a new three-book deal with St. Martin's and revealed that the books would be a standalone and a duology, respectively.
-The standalone called Freeks set around a traveling circus in the 1980s, was published in January 2017, while the duology to be based on Norse Mythology about Valkyries is set for a 2017 release.
+All three books in her previously self-published Trylle Trilogy were also sold to St. Martin's Press and were re-released from January–April 2012.
+In 2015, Hocking announced she had signed a new three-book deal with St. Martin's and revealed that the books would be a standalone and a duology, respectively.
+The standalone, called Freeks and set around a traveling circus in the 1980s, was published in January 2017, while the duology to be based on valkyries of Norse mythology was set for a 2017 release.